algorithm-archivists/algorithm-archive/.github/PULL_REQUEST_TEMPLATE/CODE_SUBMISSION_TEMPLATE.md

 -->

 **Describe the code**
-A clear and concise description of the code with compilation instructions
+A clear and concise description of the code with compilation instructions.

 <!--- Please leave this section --->
 **For Algorithm Archive Developers**